PSUmodeling/SWAT2Cycles/README.md

    python3 ./swat2cycles.py [-s SUBBASIN] [-u HRU] [-f SWAT_MGT_FILE]
    ```

+   Note that the script will look for the SWAT management file in the `data` directory.

    An example HRU list file (`list.txt`) is provided.

-   The converted Cycles operation files are named as SBxHRUy[LANDUSE], where `x` is the subbasin index, `y` is the HRU index, and `LANDUSE` is the name of landuse in the choosen HRU.
+   The converted Cycles operation files are named as SBxHRUy[LANDUSE], where `x` is the sub-basin index, `y` is the HRU index, and `LANDUSE` is the name of land use in the chosen HRU.